skhrv/reatom/docs/src/content/docs/index.md

 }
 ```

-The logic definition consists of only about 15 lines of code and is entirely independent from the the view part (React in our case).
+The logic definition consists of only about 15 lines of code and is entirely independent from the view part (React in our case).
 It makes it easy to test.
 Imagine the line count in other libraries!
 The most impressive part is that the overhead is [less than 4KB (gzip)](https://bundlejs.com/?q=%28import%29%40reatom%2Fframework%2C%28import%29%40reatom%2Fnpm-react&treeshake=%5B%7B%0A++atom%2CcreateCtx%2ConUpdate%2CreatomAsync%2Csleep%2CwithAbort%2CwithDataAtom%2CwithRetry%2C%7D%5D%2C%5B%7B+useAtom+%7D%5D&share=MYewdgzgLgBBCmBDATsAFgQSiAtjAvDItjgBQBE5ANDOQiulruQJQDcAUKJLAGbxR0ASQgQArvAgEYyJCQwQAnmGClESlTFLAoADxoBHCckUAuOFGQBLMAHMWBAHwwA3hxhEA7oiuwIAG3h4AAdSACYAVgAGdhgAejiYABN4ACMQMRV4dxhuaFcYX3gcKQBfaURvXyJgqwA6fkE0EXFJUiN4ExodXTruSxB-QOR2HNkoMWQwQqhiiE5SmnJG4VEJCFY62uD4UhzPXzQAEWJEJjIAbQBdFip9w4x05ChSFwtkYnhbM1p-dSgALQ2AEHMDkGClW73KBoABKAhMrxyHnA8IAVvAdNo9DROsgQMhzIgwIoaONrJIHG4PDT4olxpNpik-opCtMSjACTAAQBGGDYGDBWQAN3gYFg5KskmRNIZUxgeIJAH46jhJBBELZ4HUbMB-GIUhAKB9ZjB-FYcL5WDLaUqYDyolEYAAqGAAWWIaFVNlI0SiZIRUqkztdYRYNpp5l5nFpixykLuowSMkyMBWzTWkk503gopMcCQqEwJBgYmCSU%2BHHAAFVy59SPQi%2BcaOmWutRlxZJ8AMJ6UijMQIc6kVuZiB1CtQM4kFhAA&config=%7B%22esbuild%22%3A%7B%22external%22%3A%5B%22react%22%2C%22use-sync-external-store%22%5D%7D%7D).
 Amazing, right?
 On top of that, you’re not limited to network cache.
 Reatom is powerful and expressive enough to manage any state.